Secret police: Mexico

-During the Truman doctrine, Mexican president Miguel Alemán Valdés created DFS to combat communist opposition.
+During the Truman Doctrine, Mexican president Miguel Alemán Valdés created DFS to combat communist opposition.
 The agency was later replaced by DISEN in 1985 after DFS agents were working for the Guadalajara Cartel.
 In 1989, it was replaced by CISEN.

 United States

 In Mississippi, the Mississippi State Sovereignty Commission (or "Sov-Com") was a state agency given unusual authority by the governor of Mississippi from 1956 to 1977, to investigate and police private citizens in order to uphold racial segregation.
 This authority was used to suppress and spy on the activities of civil rights workers, along with others suspected of sentiments contrary to white supremacy.
 Agents from the Sov-Com wiretapped and bugged citizens of Mississippi, and historians identify the agency as a secret police force.
 Among other things, the Sov-Com collaborated with the Ku Klux Klan and engaged in jury tampering to harass targets.
 The agency ceased to function in 1973, but was not officially dissolved until 1977.
+The Sov-Com served as a model for the Louisiana State Sovereignty Commission, the Florida Legislative Investigation Committee, and the Alabama State Sovereignty Commission.

-In private writings in 1945, President Harry S. Truman wrote that the Federal Bureau of Investigation (under Director J. Edgar Hoover) had transformed into a secret police force, and compared it to the Gestapo:We want no Gestapo or Secret Police.
+In private writings in 1945, President Harry S. Truman wrote that the Federal Bureau of Investigation (under Director J. Edgar Hoover) was tending towards becoming a secret police force:We want no Gestapo or Secret Police.
 F.B.I. is tending in that direction.
 They are dabbling in sex life scandles [sic] and plain blackmail when they should be catching criminals.
 They also have a habit of sneering at local law enforcement officers.Beginning a decade later in 1956, Hoover's FBI began the COINTELPRO project, aimed at suppressing domestic political opponents.
 Among other targets, this included Martin Luther King Jr.

+Some have also likened the U.S. Immigration and Customs Enforcement (ICE) under the second presidency of Donald Trump to a modern day Gestapo over their indiscriminate abductions and detainment of suspected illegal immigrants and activists who had participated in pro-Palestinian demonstrations on university campuses, without due process.
+Such language has also been characterized as "sickening" by the United States Department of Homeland Security, who criticized Minnesota Governor Tim Walz for making such comparisons.